Greektown: In the United Kingdom

 Many Greeks reside in Wood Green, Harringay and Palmers Green, the latter harbouring the largest community of Greek-Cypriots outside Cyprus, resulting in these areas bearing local nicknames whereby the Green is replaced by Greek – as in Greek Lanes and Palmers Greek.
 Although in recent years, most of London's Greek and Greek-Cypriot population resides in Southgate.

 Bayswater is also home to a substantial Greek community.
 The Saint Sophia Cathedral, situated on Moscow Road was built in 1882, and is a grade I listed building.

+List of communities with a large concentration of Greek communities: